NREL/dao-tk/README.md

-# Design, Analysis, and Optimization Toolkit (DAO-Tk)
+# Design, Analysis, and Operations Toolkit (DAO-Tk)

 This project develops a toolkit for the design, analysis, and optimization of concentrating solar power (CSP) systems, including optimization of both physical design variables and operations and maintenance